 Legal separations also differ from divorces in that the parties may decide to rescind their separation and live together again as a married couple without having to get remarried.
 Additionally, if either party decides that they no longer want to be legally separated they may request that the court convert their Decree of Legal Separation to a Decree of Dissolution of Marriage without having to go through the entire divorce process again.

 In very rare instances, a party may wish to annul their marriage by asking the court to declare their marriage invalid.
 Some reasons the court may annul a marriage in Colorado include:

 - A party lacked capacity or competence to consent to the marriage at the time of the marriage;

 - A party lacked the physical capacity to consummate the marriage at the time of the marriage and the other party was not aware;

 - One party was a minor at the time of the marriage and did not have the consent of their parent or legal guardian to enter into a marriage;

 - A party entered into the marriage based on the fraudulent act or representation of the other party, and that act or representation goes to the essence of the marriage;

 - One or both of the parties entered into the marriage by jest or dare; or

-- The marriage is prohibited by law (incest, bigomy, etc.).
+- Marriage is prohibited by law (incest, bigamy, etc.).